MLB Hall of Fame

 Despite missing time during World War I and the 1919 season due to illness, he won over 250 games and remained a cornerstone of the White Sox for two decades.
 His consistency, endurance, and impact earned him a place in Cooperstown in 1964.

-Faber's Awards and Records
+Faber's Awards and Honors

 • World Series champion (1917)